Meet the ESA Staff

 Irene received a B.A. in English from George Mason University and has always had an interest in publishing.
 She got started in publishing as an editorial intern at the Gastroenterological Association and developed a passion for journal publishing.
 From there, she went on to become the American Geophysical Union's first publications intern.

-Originally from Woodbridge, Virginia, Irene is currently located in Alexandria, Virginia.
+Originally from Woodbridge, Virginia, Irene is currently located in Richmond, Virginia.

 Favorite insect: Periodical cicadas (Magicicada septendecim). ("I wish I could take a 17-year nap.")

 Joe Rominiecki, CAE